Yarikx/reductor/README.md

 }
 ```

-Note that `@CombinedState` annotated state needs to be interface with only accessor methods.
+Note that `@CombinedState` annotated class needs to be interface with only accessor methods.

 ### AutoReducer

-Consider following `Reducer` which manages `List<String>`
+Consider following `Reducer` which manages `List<String>`.

+Note: [PCollections](http://pcollections.org/) library is used as implementation of persistent collections.
 ```java
 //
 class ItemsReducer implements Reducer<List<String>> {